unahouExosite/docs/portals/README.md

 List portal data source.

+##### Permissions

+* User must have at least `p_manage` [permission](#permission-object) to the portal.

 ##### Request

-Request body is empty.
+* Request body is empty.
+* Requires authentication.

 ##### Response

-On success, response has HTTP status 200 and the body is an array of [data source object](#data-source-object).

-On failure, response has HTTP status of 400 or greater.
+* `201 Created`: Returned along with a body containing an array of [data source object](#data-source-object) if the caller user has permission to list the portal's data source.
+* `403 Forbidden`: one of the following:
+    * Returned if the caller user is not authenticated.
+    * Returned if the caller user does not have permission to list the portal's data source.
+* `404 Not Found`: Returned if portal id is invalid.

 ##### Example